 Almost everyone uses Google Docs nowadays, but unless you’re using Google Docs add-ons, you’re probably not getting the most out of the tool.

-Google Docs Add-ons are extensions that can be added in the Chrome browser which provide extra functionality to your basic Google Docs tasks.
+A Google Docs add-on is a Chrome extension or app that can be added to your browser to provide extra functionality for basic Google Document tasks.

-- Google Fonts allows you to choose different types of fonts or remove fonts from your default selections.
-(Click on the arrow to the right of the current font you’re using, located in the toolbar→ Select “More Fonts” → Select the font you want to add or remove fonts from the dialog window that appears.)
+- Google Fonts: lets you choose different types of fonts or remove fonts from your default selections.
+(Click on the arrow to the right of the current font you’re using, located in the toolbar→ Select “More Fonts” → Choose the font you want to add or remove fonts from the dialog window that appears.)